John Bell Hood: Final days of the war

-Race and slavery
+White supremacy

 In a letter Hood wrote to Sherman on September 12, 1864, Hood described his conviction that "negroes" were an inferior race: "You came into our country with your Army, avowedly for the purpose of subjugating free white men, women, and children, and not only intend to rule over them, but you make negroes your allies, and desire to place over us an inferior race, which we have raised from barbarism to its present position, which is the highest ever attained by that race, in any country in all time."

 In the same letter, Hood responded to Sherman's accusation that he did not care for the well-being of the women and children of Atlanta, writing: "I believe, for all the true men, aye, and women and children, in my country, we will fight you to the death.
 Better die a thousand deaths than submit to live under you or your Government and your Negro allies."
 Within a year, Hood had surrendered.

 Postbellum career

 After the war, Hood moved to Louisiana and became a cotton broker and worked as president of the Life Association of America, an insurance business.
 In 1868, he married New Orleans native Anna Marie Hennen, with whom he had 11 children over ten years, including three pairs of twins.
-He also served the community in numerous philanthropic endeavors, assisting in fund-raising for orphans, widows, and wounded soldiers.

 During the postwar period, he began a memoir, Advance and Retreat: Personal Experiences in the United States and Confederate States Armies.
 Though rough, incomplete, and unpublished until after his death, this work served to justify his actions, particularly in response to what he considered misleading or false accusations made by Joseph E. Johnston and to negative portrayals in William Tecumseh Sherman's memoirs.

-His insurance business collapsed during a yellow fever epidemic in New Orleans during the winter of 1878–79.
-Soon after, in a single week, the epidemic killed Hood himself, Hood's wife, and his eldest daughter Lydia.
+His insurance business collapsed during the Lower Mississippi Valley yellow fever epidemic of 1878.
+Soon after, in a single week, the epidemic killed Hood himself (he died on August 30), Hood's wife, and his eldest daughter Lydia.
 His other ten children were left orphaned and destitute.
 The Texas Brigade Association supported the children for more than 20 years.
 Seven families in Louisiana, Mississippi, Georgia, Kentucky, and New York eventually adopted all ten.